 Secondary sources are used as another assessment when students of all races/ethnic backgrounds come close but fall short of the primary source indicators for gifted.
-Those tests include: WJIII Test of Achievement, WIAT III, and the DAB-3 in both achievement and/or mental ability.
+Those tests include: WJIII Test of Achievement, assessment measures approved by Georgia Department of Education.

+WIAT III, and the DAB-3 in both achievement and/or mental ability.
+These sources will be one of the